The Dubious Dawn of Couples Therapy

 In the 1950s, the prevailing cultural belief was that women benefitted more from marriage than men (science has now discovered that the exact opposite is true).

 Mostly women had to persuade and “sell” themselves as worthy spouses.

 Here is some typical 1950’s blather on securing a husband:

 It is up to you to earn the proposal — by waging a dignified, common-sense campaign designed to help him see for himself that matrimony rather than bachelorhood is the keystone of a full and happy life.

-In another one of the segments, a single 29-year-old woman wrote about a recent counseling session in a “Marriage Readiness Course” She learned that she needed to lower her expectations, improve her appearance and work on her intimacy issues.
-She later happily reported that she acted on the advice, and landed a suitable mate.
+In another one of the segments, a single 29-year-old woman wrote about a recent counseling session she had in a “Marriage Readiness Course” She learned that she needed to lower her expectations, improve her appearance and work on her intimacy issues.
+She later happily reported that she acted on the advice and landed a suitable mate.
 Good for her… I think…

 Thanks to Gottman and other researchers, we have learned that the actual truth of marriage and intimacy is sometimes counter-intuitive and can violate popularly held beliefs.